mbb10324/react-figura/README.md

 > **_Style TIP 3._** By default Figura styles all of the children in a flex column.
 If you'd like to have multiple input fields next to each other use css grid.
 Heres an example of how you can pass your formStyle prop with styling to create a grid `formStyle="grid grid-cols-2 gap-4 w-96 m-4 mt-20 p-2 overflow-hidden"` then make your title span the grid with `titleStyle="col-span-2 text-center h-10 text-3xl overflow-hidden"`

-___

 ## Custom Validation

-If you need to create custom validation logic for an input field pass the prop 'validator' in to the component with a value of your custom validation function.
+If you need to create custom validation logic for an input field pass the prop 'validator' in to the component with your custom validation function.

+Example usage:

 ```jsx
 function customNameValidation(value: any) {